Streaming a film from your personal Netflix account for classroom instruction

 Fair use?
 It depends; our streaming film vendors permit different types of use.
 For example, Swank's license states that streaming their films is only permitted for personal or classroom use.
 They cannot be shown to an open audience.
-Kanopy films, on the other hand, come with limited public performance rights.
+Some Kanopy films, on the other hand, come with limited public performance rights.
 Please talk to your library liaison (link to library liaison list at the bottom of this box) or Scottie Kapel for questions about screenings of streaming films.

 Showing a DVD or video for classroom instruction